biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

     ## "my_Microbiome.pcl", : number of associations = 0, and no spike file
     ## specified; no bug-bug spike-ins will be done.

-Several applications of SparseDOSSA
+Several applications of sparseDOSSA
 -----------------------------------

 ### Simulated community without correlations

-SparseDOSSA's hierarchical model is calibrated using the [PRISM dataset](https://www.dropbox.com/s/akgv0bv8bbpzcqo/prism.tsv?dl=0) by default.
+sparseDOSSA's hierarchical model is calibrated using the [PRISM dataset](https://www.dropbox.com/s/akgv0bv8bbpzcqo/prism.tsv?dl=0) by default.
 Here is a basic example of simulating dataset with 150 features (microbes), 180 samples and 10 metadata for each type (binary, quaternary and continuous), without any correlation structure.
 We use the default values for other model parameters:

 ``` r
 n.microbes <- 150